cosmos/cosmos-sdk/docs/run-node/txs.md

 txBuilder.SetGasLimit(...)
 txBuilder.SetFeeAmount(...)
 txBuilder.SetMemo(...)
+txBuilder.SetTimeoutHeight(...)
 ```

-At this point, the `TxBuilder` is ready to be signed.
+At this point, `TxBuilder`'s underlying transaction is ready to be signed.

 ### Signing a Transaction

+We chose our encoding config to use Protobuf, which will use `SIGN_MODE_DIRECT` by default.
 As per [ADR-020](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc6/docs/architecture/adr-020-protobuf-transaction-encoding.md), each signer needs to sign the `SignerInfo`s of all other signers.
-This means that we need to perform these two steps sequentially:
+This means that we need to perform two steps sequentially:

 - for each signer, populate the signer's `SignerInfo` inside `TxBuilder`,
-- once all `SignerInfo` are populated, for each signer, sign the `SignDoc` (the payload to be signed).
+- once all `SignerInfo`s are populated, for each signer, sign the `SignDoc` (the payload to be signed).

 In the current `TxBuilder`'s API, both steps are done using the same method: `SetSignatures()`.
 The current API requires us to first perform a round of `SetSignatures()` _with empty signatures_, only to populate `SignerInfo`s, and a second round of `SetSignatures()` to actually sign the correct payload.